 Our top pick is the NSF-certified iSi Cream Profi Whip because it gives you the same high-quality performance you see from dispensers in coffee shops, ice cream parlors, and pastry shops.
-We also recommend the EurKitchen Professional Whipped Cream Dispenser, which performed well in our tests and comes in at a lower price.
+We also recommend the ICO Professional Whipped Cream Dispenser, which performed well in our tests and is available at a lower price.

 What to Look for in a Whipped Cream Dispenser

 Many whipped cream dispensers will hold about a pint of liquid, though you can find half-pint canisters as well.
 Once a canister is discharged into the dispenser, you cannot refill it, though you can save some for later.
 If you only want occasional whipped cream for hot cocoa, a half-pint canister will probably suit your needs and keep you from having to pour out old cream.
 However, if you have bigger projects or a larger household, the pint might be perfect.
 If you’re not sure which makes sense, think about how long it typically takes you to work through a can of whipped cream from the store.
 Most store-bought canisters contain a little under half-pint of whipped cream.
 Keep in mind a pint of cream will make far more than a pint, by volume, of whipped topping once the nitrous oxide is added.

-Dispensers are typically made of metal, though they may have plastic or other materials on the outside.
+Dispensers are typically made of metal, though they may have plastic or other materials on the exterior.
 Stainless steel is preferred for longevity and ease of cleaning, though aluminum can be a budget-friendly option.
 You can also find insulated canisters if you need to keep the contents warm or cold; these use a double-walled vacuum seal that helps the contents maintain their temperature longer.
-This is a nice-to-have feature but not strictly necessary, unless you anticipate needing to keep the contents cold outside of the fridge for a long time, such as while you're decorating.
+This is a nice-to-have feature but not strictly necessary unless you anticipate needing to keep the contents cold outside of the fridge for a long time, such as while you're decorating.
 If you plan on using the dispenser for warm foams, insulation will also keep the outside of the canister cool to the touch.

 Ease of Use